 Of course, the biggest challenge for many would-be export entrepreneurs is developing an understanding of Canada’s major exports so you can build a better business plan involving the export of your choice.

 Canada offers many great natural resources providing entrepreneurs abundant opportunities to profit while helping all Canadians.
-Entrepreneurs that specialize in exports bring jobs home to Canada, stimulate local economies, and contribute tax dollars to support infrastructure throughout the nation.
+Entrepreneurs that specialize in exports bring jobs home to Canada, stimulate local economies, and contribute tax dollars to support infrastructure throughout the nation with Car Lease.

 Begin your search for the perfect opportunity with this list of Canadian exports: